PLEASE READ THIS FIRST:

 If you like competition quality ribs, or ribs with bite, then these aren’t for you.
 They fall off the bone and then some.

 They’re super-tender, and fairly sweet.
-Kids devour them.
+Again… not typical and not particularly recommended.